danbev/learning-assembly/README.md

 ### Instructions
 Just to make sure that we are clear on this is that instructions are stored in memory and the processor runs by reading these instructions.
-Any data required by the instructions are also read/stored from memory.
+Any data required by the instructions are also read from memory.
 To keep these separate there are two pointers to help, the instruction pointer (rip), and the data/stack pointer (rsp).